Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 1. The target audience

 The audience for release notes is end-users, customers, and all types of stakeholders who want a user-friendly update on what is new in the product and how it benefits them.
+In other words, non technical audiences who just want to learn the user benefits for their own needs.

 Changelogs communicate technical details to developers, technical teams, and power users who want to understand how a product works in detail.
+In general, more technical audiences.

 2. The content